 For more information on what a typical school day in Reception looks like, please click the link below which will take you to our current Reception class learning page.

 Children will be assessed on an ongoing basis in the Foundation Stage.
 Staff will observe children to understand their level of achievement, interest and learning styles.
 Parents will be kept up to date with their child’s progress during Parent’s Evenings and any necessary informal meetings.

 In the final term of the Foundation Stage year the Early Years Foundation Stage Profile must be completed by teachers for each child.
-Teachers will indicate whether each child has met the expected levels of development, exceeded them or not yet reached the levels required for each of the seven Early Learning Goals.
-The results of this are then shared with parents and the staff working in Year 1 in school, as well as the local authority.
+Teachers will indicate whether each child has met the expected levels of development, exceeded them or not yet reached the levels required for each of the Early Learning Goals.
+Children's results are then shared with parents and the staff working in Year 1 in school, as well as the local authority.